hsteigerFR/VideoGame-Unreal4/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 HOW TO USE :
-- Download the Drive folder of the game you are interested in
+- Download the Drive folder of the game you are interested in.
 - Launch  "[NameOfTheGame].exe".
 As regards the initial name of the UE4 project, "DummyFight" .exe will be entitled "BvsF-Jail.exe".
-- If asked, prerequesites can be installed from the game folders
+- If necessary, prerequesites can be installed from the game folders.

 Tested on Windows 10 (x64).